 In addition to assets and liabilities that are recorded at fair value on a recurring basis, the Company records assets and liabilities at fair value on a nonrecurring basis as required under GAAP.
-As a result of the shredding transaction, Cintas recorded an asset impairment charge of \$16.1 million related to the abandonment of certain information systems assets.
+As a result of the Shredding Transaction, Cintas recorded an asset impairment charge of \$16.1 million in fiscal 2014 related to the abandonment of certain information systems assets.
 These assets were measured at a fair value of \$5.4 million as of April 30, 2014 determined as the price that a market participant would be willing to pay for the continued use of the assets over their remaining useful lives.
-Also as a result of the shredding transaction and GAAP requirements, Cintas' equity method investment in Shred-it was initially measured at fair value.
-See Note 4 entitled Investments for additional information on the measurement of the investment in Shred-it.
+Also as a result of the Shredding Transaction and in accordance with GAAP requirements, Cintas' equity method investment in the Shred-it Partnership was initially measured at fair value.
+See Note 4 entitled Investments for additional information on the measurement of the investment in the Shred-it Partnership.